bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Builds a list, using an iterator function and an initial seed value.
+### Builds a list, using an iterator function and an initial seed value

 -   The iterator function accepts one argument (`seed`) and must always return a list with two elements ([`value`, `nextSeed`]) or `False` to terminate.
 -   Use a generator function, `fn_generator`, that uses a `while` loop to call the iterator function and `yield` the `value` until it returns `False`.
 -   Use a list comprehension to return the list that is produced by the generator, using the iterator function.

 ```py
 def unfold(fn, seed):